From a Random Act of Kindness

 It was then that I realized the potential to change the desperate conditions and choices facing many people each day here in the Philippines.
 If we could find a large enough market for these bracelets, we could help bring back a sense of dignity to a people who are clinging to a thread of hope.
 It was not my intention to profit from the sale of these bracelets, but to return the proceeds by providing schooling, medical care and nutrition to those who don’t have the resources to do it on their own.

 In January of 2011, Julie Marsh began volunteering with us to fill in to do shipping.
 As time went by, she began filling gaps to improve communication and business processes such as ordering and returns.
 Jim Marsh later stepped in full-time to do the accounting functions.
 In March, 2014, they moved to Aninuan to add running the operation of the livelihood project to their existing accounting and business systems functions.
-In Aninuan they take care of ordering bracelets, paying the bracelet makers, dispensing funds for the church, school and building projects.
-Collecting family demographics, product development, shipping, and materials procurement are also on their list of duties.
+In Aninuan they took care of ordering bracelets, paying the bracelet makers, dispensing funds for the church, school and building projects.
+Collecting family demographics, product development, shipping, and materials procurement were also on their list of duties.

 We completed the construction of a high school in June of 2013.
 In 2014 we dug a community well.
 In December, 2015, we had a new family join us; Ben and Sarah Coltrane and their four children.
 With Ben working on getting the school up and running, God threw open the doors in just five short months.
 Ben acts as principal and administrator.
 Sara teaches music at the school when she isn’t homeschooling her own children.
 In June of 2016 the school opened with 7th and 8th grades.
 June 2017 marked the second year the school was in operation and 9th grade was added.
 The plan is to add an additional grade each year until the school is grades 7-12.
 The majority of the teachers and the board are Filipino.